The recent decision of Re Nichol; Nichol v Nichol and Anor

 My taking on the above case is that you can never be too careful when writing down ideas or thoughts about your wishes/ intentions when you pass away.
 Even if you are sure of your thoughts and create an informal document that clearly describes these, if the document does not have the formal qualities of a Will as prescribed by legislation, such document will need to be scrutinised and proven before it can be accepted.
 Making an appointment with a legal professional to prepare a Will may seem like a waste of time and money now but in the long run, will ensure certainty and the smooth administration of an estate for your loved ones.

-For further information or to discuss your Will, please feel free to contact Dani Jones on [email protected] or 07 3211 2233.
+For further information or to discuss your Will, please feel free to contact BTLawyers on 07 3211 2233.